Green-Software-Foundation/patterns/docs/catalog/cloud/Scale Kubernetes workloads based on events.md

 Regarding the SCI equation, scaling based on events will impact:

-- `M`: By scaling the workloads based on demand and maximizing resource utilization, we reduce the total embodied carbon emissions by the kubernetes cluster.
+- `M`: By scaling the workloads based on demand and reducing resource utilization, we reduce the total embodied carbon emissions by the kubernetes cluster.

 ## Assumptions